Homey Energy + PELS

 You can use Homey Energy for both power metering and electricity prices at the same time:

 A typical setup for someone outside Norway: set both to Homey Energy and you are done — no Flows needed for basic operation.
-From there, configure your capacity limit, pick which devices to control, and set up price deltas.
+From there, configure your hard cap, pick which devices to control, and set up price response.

 Next steps